-Jason Siegel has enjoyed 30 years of success and accomplishments in major and minor league professional sports and intercollegiate athletics.
-He is currently in his fourth year as CEO of the Greater Orlando Sports Commission (GO Sports) after serving five years as the Orlando Solar Bears Managing Partner & President/CEO.
+Jason Siegel has enjoyed more than 30 years of success and accomplishments in sports tourism, major and minor league professional sports, as well as intercollegiate athletics.
+He is currently in his fourth year as Chief Executive Officer of the Greater Orlando Sports Commission (GO Sports!).

-In 2017, Siegel was named one of Orlando Business Journal's CEOs of the Year and in 2018 he served on Mayor Jerry Demings’ Orange County transition team.
+Known as a highly creative relationship builder and business development executive, Siegel was named one of Orlando Business Journal's CEOs of the Year in 2017 and in 2018 he was asked to serve on Mayor Jerry Demings’ Orange County transition team.
 In 2019, Orlando Magazine named him one of Orlando’s 50 Most Powerful - One to Watch.

-During his tenure at the Solar Bears, the organization was at the top of the League in game night attendance, hosted the 2015 ECHL All-Star Game televised nationally on Fox Sports, and the organization was recognized by the League winning the 2013 ECHL Award of Excellence.
+Prior to joining the Sports Commission, Siegel spent five years as Managing Partner of the Orlando Solar Bears (ECHL).
+During his tenure at the Bears, the organization was at the top of the League in game night attendance, hosted the 2015 ECHL All-Star Game televised nationally on Fox Sports, and the organization was recognized by the League winning the 2013 ECHL Award of Excellence.
 Siegel was a finalist for Executive of the Year in 2013, 2014 and 2015 and served on the League’s Executive Board of Governors.
 He oversaw the organization's business and hockey operations while managing the team's relationship with its NHL (Toronto Maple Leafs/Minnesota Wild) and AHL (Toronto Marlies/Iowa Wild) affiliates.

 Siegel served as Vice President of Sales, Marketing and Community Development for the New Jersey Devils (NHL) from 2000-2007.
 While at the Devils he was the marketing liaison to the Devils' holding company's (YankeeNets) partners, the New York Yankees and New Jersey Nets, from 2001-2004.